anuragdey05/student-file-upload-site/README.md

         SetHandler application/x-httpd-php
     </FilesMatch>
     ```
-    *Replace `/path/to/your/student_site files_` and `/path/to/your/STUDENT_UPLOADS_BASE_PATH` with your actual paths.* Add this configuration snippet (or a more complete VirtualHost config) to an `apache-config-example.conf` file in your repository's root.
+    *Replace `/path/to/your/student_site files_` and `/path/to/your/STUDENT_UPLOADS_BASE_PATH` with your actual paths.* Add this configuration snippet (or a more complete VirtualHost config) to an `apache-config-example.conf` file in your repository's root or to the apache config file `usually httpd.conf`.

 6.  **Link CSS:** Ensure your `templates/header.php` includes a link to `css/style.css`.
 Add this line inside the `<head>` section:
     ```html